Common Signs and Symptoms of Asthma

 - Identify and treat attacks early – once you start to feel an attack, act fast in treating it, this way you will be less likely to have a severe attack.

-- Take your medication as prescribed – just because you feel your improving, never miss your medications without talking to your doctor first.
+- Take your medication as prescribed – just because you feel your improving, never miss your medications without talking to your allergy doctor first.

 - Pay attention to increasing “quick-relief” inhaler use – if you find that your relying on your inhaler more than usual then your asthma isn’t under control.
-Talk to your doctor about adjusting your treatment plan.
+Talk to your allergist about adjusting your treatment plan.

 The Impact of Asthma Symptoms